coder/coder/docs/admin/workspaceproxies.md

 # Workspace Proxies

 > Workspace proxies are in an [experimental state](../contributing/feature-stages.md#experimental-features) and the behavior is subject to change.
 Use [GitHub issues](https://github.com/coder/coder) to leave feedback.
-This experiment must be specifically enabled with the `--experiments="moons"` option.
+This experiment must be specifically enabled with the `--experiments="moons"` option on both coderd and the workspace proxy.

 Workspace Proxies are a feature to provide low latency experiences for geo-distributed teams.